 These costs are outlined in the franchise disclosure document (FDD).
 However, it's a good idea to have a franchise representative discuss the fees with you so you can get a better understanding of what you're getting for your investment.

 2. What type of training and support will be provided?

 Another important factor to consider is the training and support that the franchisor will provide.
 You will want to consider the initial training along with ongoing training from the franchisor.

 The initial training period is critical for any franchise business because it is where you learn the rules and best practices for maximizing your investment.
-Ongoing training could include online courses, in-person conferences, and more.
+Ongoing training could include online courses, in-person conferences, hands-on training exercises, and more.
 It is designed to help support you and help you manage your business over time.

 Find out what initial training and ongoing training include: what expenses you will be expected to cover (travel, lodging, materials, etc.), what topics are covered in the training, how many people from your new franchise team can attend, etc.

 3. What is the history and reputation of the franchise?